 Planning a trip to the Big Island and want to learn more about the Kona side of the island?
 Scroll to find out the best places to stay, eat, and explore in Kona.

-This Guide to the Best Things to Do in Kona Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Guide to the Best Things to Do in Kona Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-So you decide to book a vacation to Kona, Hawaii, and want to know a little more about it?
+So, you decide to book a vacation to Kona, Hawaii, and want to know a little more about it, including what to do in Kona Hawaii?

 Well, you’ve come to the right place.
 Kona is a thriving town that you will find on the leeward side of the Big Island.
 It is a laid-back community that is right on the coast.
 Plus, there is plenty of fun stuff to do in Kona!

 It is also home to one of the biggest airports on the Big Island.
 You can even find direct flights to Kona from most West Coast airports.